richardkentng/translate-api/readme.md

 # Next Steps?:

 - fix bug
-- click on a custom toast to make it disappear
-  - stretch goal: make it disappear by fading upwards
-- press enter to translate (by default, pressing enter will result in a newline)
 - show a "there are no saved translations" message under translation history when applicable
 - language search:
   - Press enter to select first result, when searching languages